UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 Side channel vulnerabilities, especially those that depend on fault injection, can be abated by minimizing the coupling between the main processor and the Microblaze.
-We propose replacing the GPIO based interrupt scheme with a more specialized command reigster, thus abstracting the DRM system, be used to do this.
+We propose replacing the GPIO based interrupt scheme with a more specialized command register, thus abstracting the DRM system, be used to do this.
 This command register should be the primary means for issuing instructions to the Microblaze going forward.
 Side channel resistant programming practices are also important for this goal, a primary task of the hardware team during the both phases should be to locate such vulnerabilities.